 Community Health Directives

-1. Facial Coverings
+1. Face Coverings

-3. Participation in Contract Tracing Efforts
+4. Participation in Contact Tracing Efforts

 Further Guidance and Resources

-- Student violations of Interim Policy 44.102 will be adjudicated through the Student Code of Conduct, thereby incurring disciplinary action up to and including suspension or expulsion.
+Student violations of Interim Policy 44.102 will be adjudicated through the Student Code of Conduct, thereby incurring disciplinary action up to and including suspension or expulsion.

-- Student organizations will be held to the same standards as individual students, faculty, and staff.
+Student organizations will be held to the same standards as individual students, faculty, and staff.
 Student organizations may be found in violation of Interim Policy 44.102 if there is a preponderance of the evidence that suggests that an organization, formally or informally, facilitated violations of the health directives issued by the State of Ohio, the local health department, or Ohio University.
 If found in violation of Interim Policy 44.102 the organization will face discipline up to and including suspension or expulsion from Ohio University.
 Failure to comply with Interim Policy 44.102 by faculty or staff will be addressed through the appropriate University disciplinary processes based on an employee's classification.

 President, Ohio University